bbj4t/gemini-live-self-host/README.md

 #### Service Mode

 *   **A) Gemini Mode (Default):** Provides a seamless, out-of-the-box experience by connecting directly to Google's powerful Gemini Live API.
 Best for users who want a high-quality, plug-and-play voice chat experience.
+In this mode, you can select from several different voices for the AI's responses.

 *   **B) Self-Hosted Mode:** For advanced users who want to connect the app to their own custom LLMs and Text-to-Speech (TTS) services.
 Best for developers who need to use proprietary models, control their data, or integrate with their own knowledge bases.